Why senior marketers don’t review their email programs

 An email marketing audit can highlight the strengths and weaknesses in your email marketing campaigns.
 As a result you know what needs to be improved and how.

-In my experience even experienced marketers don’t go in-depth with an email marketing audit regularly.
-They know they should review their email program, but still don’t do it.
+In my experience even seasoned marketers don’t go in-depth with an email marketing review regularly.
+They know they should audit their email program, but still don’t do it.
 Why?

-One of the hardest things might be to be in charge of strategy, creative direction, sending, reporting, all things email marketing and on top of that do a review.
+One of the hardest things might be to be in charge of strategy, creative direction, sending, reporting; all those things and on top of that do an email marketing review.
 Many email marketers are in a small team and caught up in their day to day business.
 They basically are the email program.
 That makes it hard to stay objective to review the program, not being able to look at it with fresh eyes.

 3. Putting the email marketing review on the agenda

-A good email marketing review takes time, time that needs to be set aside to critically look at the complete email program.
-Often it will take external events (like extremely poor response or a nudge from the boss) to initiate the undertaking.
-This often ends up being a review of a part of the email program and more ad hoc than structurally.
+A good email marketing review takes time, although that might be just the perception, because a “review” or “email marketing audit” sounds quite hefty.
+In my experience that isn’t the case.
+You can get really far and get the first results in just a weeks time, but put it on the agenda.
+Otherwise it will take an external events (like extremely poor response or a nudge from the boss) to initiate the first improvenments.
+This often ends up being a review of only the pain points part of the email program and more ad hoc than needed.

 The call for a review can come directly from the trenches.
 The people that do the work will “feel” the need for improvement.
 There are many CEOs though that aren’t that digital savvy.
 And email marketing is bringing in great results already.
 If it ain’t broke, why try to fix it, right?
 So there is a need to get management buy-in for an email marketing review.
 A quick scan of the program can help.
 It can unveil small changes with big impact.
-As a first step, proving results works pretty well.
-And it can help to structural approach.
+As a first step, proving results works very well.
+And it can help on the path to a structural approach.

 5. Using a structured approach

 A review is meant to highlight the strengths and weaknesses in your email marketing campaigns.
+And especially the elements with high potential of improvement.
 But where to begin?
 Most marketers haven’t done these reviews themselves before.
 So the plan gets kind of improvised.
 Or the knowledge about email marketing simply is outside the company.
 That can cause the review to take more time than needed.

 Ask for expertise and experience